zbob256/Sorting-Algorithm-Race/README.md

 # Sorting Algorithm Race
-A terminal-based sorting algorithm race visualizer, which puts 16 different sorting algorithms head to head to showcase how different array ranges and sizes effect the performance of various types of sorting algorithms.
+A terminal-based sorting algorithm race visualizer, which puts up as many different sorting algorithms as needed head to head to showcase how different array ranges and sizes effect the performance of various types of sorting algorithms.

 <img src="screenshots/recording.gif" width="800"/>